Jsparrow/org.eclipse.mdm.mdfsorter/README.md

 Example: *check C:\\file1.mf4 800k -zip*

 ### Java API
-The MDFSorter \versionnum also provides a Java-Interface, for usage in other programs.
+The MDFSorter also provides a Java-Interface, for usage in other programs.
 It consists of two methods from the *MDFSorter*-Class:

  - __*sortMDF()*__: Processes an MDF-File and sorts it if needed.
  - __*checkForProblems()*__: Check if processing a file is needed.
 Returns *true* only if this is the case.